-29)30) The above climate survey shall:

-- a) Allow employees to participate on an anonymous basis. - b) Be administered by a the [Internal Auditor] or a third-party.
-The third-party or Internal Auditor shall provide a copy of the survey results to the CEO and the Designees. - 30)31) In years where ORS participates in the City-mandated employee engagement survey, the results of such survey shall also be considered in the evaluation.
+- 30) The ability of the CEO to effectively manage the human resources of the ORS shall be evaluated using the following Metrics: - a) Employee turnover/attrition rates - b) Reported violations of the code of conduct - c) Climate survey results.
+The survey is to be administered to all ORS staff at least annually. - 31) The above climate survey shall: - a) Allow employees to participate on an anonymous basis. - b) Be administered by the Internal Auditor.
+The Internal Auditor shall provide a copy of the survey results to the CEO and the Designees. - 32) In years where ORS participates in the City-mandated employee engagement survey, the results of such survey shall also be considered in the evaluation.